ZackHine/ViewElement.php/README.md

     <li id="homeItem" class="active">Home</li>

 #### appendAttribute
-appendAttribute is similar setAttribute except that it appends the value given to the attribute name passed in instead of overwriting it.
+appendAttribute is similar to setAttribute except that it appends the value given to the attribute name passed in instead of overwriting it.

-getAttribute works the same way when paired with appendAttribute as it does with setAttribute
+getAttribute works the same way when paired with appendAttribute as it does with setAttribute.

 HTML: